sdratch/HW9-Readme-Generator/README.md

   example

 ## License
-  This project is licensed under the undefined License. - see the [License.md](https://github.com/sdratch/hw9-readme-generator/blob/master/LICENSE.md) file for details
+  This project is licensed under the apache-2.0 License. - see the [License.md](https://github.com/sdratch/hw9-readme-generator/blob/master/LICENSE.md) file for details

 ## Contributing
   none